kubernetes/enhancements/keps/sig-apps/3939-allow-recreation-when-fully-terminated/README.md

 ## Summary

-Currently, Jobs and Deployments start replacement Pods as soon as previously created Pods are marked for terminating.
+Currently, Jobs start replacement Pods as soon as previously created Pods are marked for terminating.
 Terminating pods are in a transitory state where they are neither active nor really fully terminated.
 This KEP proposes a new field for the Job controller that allows for users to specify if they want to recreate pods once the existing pods are fully terminated.

 ## Motivation